-Facilitated across six self paced topics, the Forgive to Live course is conducted in three parts.
+Facilitated across six self-paced topics, the course is conducted in three parts.

-2 - Self Reflection: A series of questions prompts you to reflect and engage in your forgiveness journey
+2 - Self Reflection: A series of questions prompt you to reflect and engage in your forgiveness

 Many people blame others for the problems in their life, but who is ultimately responsible for your happiness?